ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 APP_PYTHON_BIN=python postprocessing/dorsal_ventral/run_labeling_app.sh
 ```

 Then open `http://localhost:8501`.
-Use **Find RootletSeg cases**, then
-**Label all** to create one queue across the matched anatomy, RootletSeg, and
+Select **Reference rootlet labels (BIDS)**
+for an MRI plus its manual rootlet label, or **Reference rootlet labels
+(nnU-Net)** for a cropped `imagesTr`/`labelsTr` dataset.
+Use **Label all** to
-cord triplets.
-The app colors every unreviewed 3-D connected rootlet component
+create a queue across cases.
+The app highlights one 3-D connected rootlet
-and advances automatically after each dorsal/ventral click.
-Manual file paths
+component, saves the dorsal/ventral decision, and immediately advances after
+each click.
+A cord mask and model suggestion are optional; they are not needed
-remain available for non-BIDS layouts.
+for ground-truth annotation.
+Manual file paths remain available for non-BIDS
+layouts.

 For every spinal-level/side connected component, the review interface includes:

 - an RAS axial overlay and a montage covering the component's slices;
-- the deterministic AP class as a suggestion, never an expert target;
+- two primary actions: **Dorsal · save + next** and **Ventral · save + next**;
-- `dorsal`, `ventral`, `mixed`, and `unclear` decisions;
+- optional `mixed` and `unclear` QC decisions for non-separable components;
 - visibility, confidence, and notes fields;
 - atomic CSV autosave after every decision and safe resume by cluster key;
 - separate reviewer directories for independent inter-rater annotations;
-- **Confirm dataset** writes all currently reviewed cases as a local training
-  dataset: per-case native-grid cluster, dorsal, ventral, mixed, unclear, and
+- **Export completed cases** writes per-case native-grid cluster, dorsal,
-  unreviewed NIfTI exports plus a cross-case machine-readable manifest.
+  ventral, mixed, unclear, and unreviewed NIfTI exports plus a cross-case
+  manifest.
+Fully dorsal/ventral-reviewed cases are also written in nnU-Net
+  raw format under `nnunet_raw/<dataset-name>`.

+The nnU-Net export has two input channels—MRI (`_0000`) and the rootlet
+level-label / RootletSeg-output (`_0001`)—and a single target with
+`0=background`, `1=dorsal`, and `2=ventral`.
+The level label is used while
+building the reference set; at inference, channel 1 must be replaced with the
+first RootletSeg model's output on the same grid.
+This format is also useful to
+derive a smaller cluster-classification dataset from the saved cluster map and
+CSV; training a second U-Net is optional, not assumed.

 Only expert `dorsal` and `ventral` clusters are supervised targets.
 A connected
 component containing both branches must be marked `mixed`; invisible or